Affine cones over smooth cubic surfaces: The proof of Lemma

-Since the rational numbers $a_0$, $b_0$, $c_0$ are at most $1$ and the log pair $(S, L+M+N)$ is log canonical, the effective $\mathbb{Q}$-divisor $\Omega_0$ cannot be the zero-divisor.
+Since the rational numbers $a_0$, $b_0$, $c_0$ are smaller or equal to $1$ and the log pair $(S, L+M+N)$ is log canonical, the effective $\mathbb{Q}$-divisor $\Omega_0$ cannot be the zero-divisor.
 Let $r$ be the number of the irreducible components of the support of the $\mathbb{Q}$-divisor $\Omega_0$.
-Then we write where $e_{i}$'s are positive rational numbers and $C_{i0}$'s are irreducible reduced curves of degrees $d_{i0}$ on the surface $S$.
+Then we write where $e_{i}$'s are positive rational numbers and $C_{i0}$'s are irreducible reduced curves of degrees $d_{i0}$ on $S$.
 We then see